A to Z of completely usable typefaces and fonts

-Fonts … there's a lot of them out there, millions in fact, so how can you easily decide on what to use?
-Here are twenty-six generally clean and usable fonts you can use in design projects and elsewhere.
+Typefaces and fonts … there's a lot of them out there, millions in fact, so how can you easily decide on what to use?
+Here are twenty-six generally clean and usable ones you can use in design projects and elsewhere.
 (Admittedly, finding one beginning with ‘X’ was a task, so that one’s a little bit grungier, but you may find a place for it!)

 These aren’t all necessarily free fonts (although some are free via Google Fonts).

-Highly legible and dignified in feel, Baskerville makes an excellent text font.
-Originated from Birmingham-based printer John Baskerville’s designs in the 1700's – a font that truly stands the test of time.
+Highly legible and dignified in feel, Baskerville makes an excellent text typeface.
+Originated from Birmingham-based printer John Baskerville’s designs in the 1700's – it that truly stands the test of time.
 Another ‘Q’ tail to die for and a beautiful descender (tail) to the lower case ‘g’ that doesn't quite join back to the rest of the character.

 A sleek, geometric sans-serif where the ‘O’ and ‘o’ characters are perfect circles.
 Appropriate for use at almost any sizes with its wide range of weights and also italic versions.
 It can easily be used for both small body copy applications as well as large headlines.
 I don’t like that question mark though!